Fixed income used to be simple. Yet today’s investor faces major uncertainty.

 Invesco Global Bond offers added diversification in a single, core portfolio.

-Source: FactSet Research Systems Inc., as at September 30, 2017 and shows annual total returns.
-Canadian bonds are represented by the FTSE TMX Canada Universe Bond Index; global governments by the Bloomberg Barclays Global Treasury Index; investment-grade corporate by the Bloomberg Barclays Global Corporate Investment Grade Index; securitized bonds by the Bloomberg Barclays Securitized Index; emerging markets by the Bloomberg Barclays EM Aggregate USD Index (hedged to CAD); and global aggregate by the Bloomberg Barclays Global Aggregate Index.
+Source: FactSet Research Systems Inc., as at December 31, 2019 and shows annual total returns.
+Canadian bonds are represented by the FTSE Canada Universe Bond Index; global governments by the Bloomberg Barclays Global Treasury Index; investment-grade corporate by the Bloomberg Barclays Global Corporate Investment Grade Index; securitized bonds by the Bloomberg Barclays Securitized Index; emerging markets by the Bloomberg Barclays EM Aggregate USD Index (hedged to CAD); and global aggregate by the Bloomberg Barclays Global Aggregate Index.
 All indices shown are hedged to CAD or are in CAD.
 Past performance is not a guarantee of future results.
 An investment cannot be made directly in an index.
 Performance does not represent any Invesco Canada fund.

 Diversify the risk